Pazhassi Raja: Siege of Thalasseri

 Thalasseri or Tellicherry in the late 18th century was a harbour-fort which was held by the East India Company as a factory.
 The value of Tellicherry as a naval base meant that her capture could seriously impact the situation of the Bombay Marine on the west coast.
 Also rebels in North Malabar bought arms and ammunition from the East India Company in Tellicherry.
 So if Hyder could capture this fort, he could, at a stroke, cripple both the rebels in North Malabar as well as Company rule in India at a regional basis.

 So in 1778, Hyder's vassal, the Raja of Chirakkal, besieged Thalasseri and enforced an economic blockade under order from Hyder himself.
 The East India Company factories at Talassery armed Pazhassi Raja's men to enable them to recover Kottayam from the Mysorean occupation army.
 This move by the Company ensured that the Chirakkal army was now at risk of being struck in the rear by Pazhassi Raja's force.
 The Chirakkal troops began to retreat, but Pazhassi chased and devastated the Chirakkal army, and then marched to Kottayam where he obliterated the Mysorean occupation and overran all of western Kottayam.
-But at this critical moment when the Mysorean army in Malabar could have been destroyed by a joint action on the part of the Company and the Rajas, while their factories at Talassery were instructed by the Governor not to upset the nominal peace with Hyder.
+But at this critical moment when the Mysorean army in Malabar could have been destroyed by a joint action on the part of the Company and the Rajas, their factories at Talassery were instructed by the Governor not to upset the nominal peace with Hyder.

 Thus the EIC decision not to exploit the victory at Thalasseri was exploited by Mysore.
 The Chirakkal army reinforced by a Mysorean contingent under Balwant Rao marched into Kottayam.
-Pazhassi's men, though secretly supplied with arms and ammunition by the Company, could not hold or defeat this huge host and soon the Kottayam army was forced to disperse after a fight.
+Pazhassi's men, though secretly supplied with arms and ammunition by the company, could not hold or defeat this huge host and soon the Kottayam army was forced to disperse after a fight.
 Then the Mysore-Chirakkal army captured Kadathanad and installed a puppet Raja who joined hands with Mysore.
 In 1779, a huge Mysore-Chirakkal-Kadathanad army besieged Thalasseri.
-Pazhassi Raja sent a force of 2000 Nairs to aid the EIC defence of Thalassery, and this enabled the factories to hold on successfully.
+Pazhassi Raja sent a force of 2000 soldiers to aid the EIC defence of Thalassery, and this enabled the factories to hold on successfully.